-Catchweasel is a small company that designs and manufactures hand made furniture, using traditional cabinet-making techniques.
-Most of our pieces are one-off commissions but we also undertake larger, corporate projects.
+Catchweasel is a small company that designs and manufactures handmade furniture, using traditional cabinet-making techniques.
+Most pieces are one-off commissions but we also (if pressed) undertake major projects.

 Our style is modern English folk, or as someone else once described it ‘Mid-century Medieval’.

-By working closely with a forester based in Kent, almost all of the timber we use is native grown – within a 30 mile radius of our South London workshop.
+Through a close working relationship with a forester based in Kent, almost all of the wood we use is from slow grown native timber.

 Catchweasel is a registered Limited Liability Partnership.